schedjoules/calendar-store-api/details/countries.md

 You can use the country list to let your users overwrite their default calendar store based on their device's region setting and switch to a calendar store from a different country.

 All country names are currently available in English.
 We are working on translation all country names to the the top 20 languages in the world.
-If you miss translation please let us know.
+If you miss translations please let us know.